khossein/Projects/README.md

-Projects I've completed which demonstrate my knowledge of HTML, CSS, and JavaScript.
+Projects/Assignments I've completed which demonstrate my knowledge of HTML, CSS, and JavaScript.